Alejandro Cruz (politician): Biography

 Alejandro Cruz made his mark in sports as well as politics in Puerto Rico.
 He served as mayor of the City of Guaynabo for three 4-year terms from 1980 to 1993.
 In addition to being a mayor, he was president of the Municipal Federation of Mayors, second vice-president of the New Progressive Party, vice president of the local Republican party chapter, and president of Puerto Rico Softball Federation.

 Cruz was born in Toa Alta, Puerto Rico.
 His father was Alejandro Cruz Perez and his mother was Marta Ortiz.
 At the age of one, his family moved to the Barrio Santa Rosa III in Guaynabo.
 In 1955, he enrolled at the University of Puerto Rico.
 He was undecided between a degree as a physical education teacher or a law career. but his love for sports won him over.
 After graduation in 1958, he started his teaching career in the town of Corozal.
 In the 1960s, he transferred to the town of Guaynabo and began teaching at Margarita Janer Palacios High School.
 He taught until 1973.
 During this time, he also coached the baseball teams of the towns of Fajardo, Humacao, Rio Piedras, and Guaynabo.
 In 1967, he was elected state president of the Association of Physical Education and Health teachers.

 During an interview, Cruz told El Nuevo Dia reporter Pepo Garcia in 1983, "It was a hard job.
 Physical education teachers always have been subestimated.
 Tearing down walls was hard and going to the legislature looking for change did not accomplish anything.
 Teachers' status continues to be the same..."

-Since childhood, Cruz was passionate about sports, particularly athletism, volleyball, baseball and softball.
+Since childhood, Cruz was passionate about sports, particularly athleticism, volleyball, baseball and softball.
 His leader mentality moved him to favor coaching, instead of playing.
 In 1967, while still a teacher, he was elected President of the State Association of Physical Education Teachers.
 Later, he became one of Puerto Rico's most famous women's softball coaches.
 A year after putting together his first female softball team in 1973, he won a silver medal at the Central American Games in the Dominican Republic.
 Throughout his career as a coach, his softball team won five silver medals and one gold medal in international competitions, including the Panamerican Games, Central American Games.
 Cruz is the author of Softbol de Alto Nivel, a book about the fundamentals of strategy, exercises, and rules of the game of softball.
 He became president of the Puerto Rican Softball Federation during much of his period as mayor of Guaynabo.
 But, Cruz's love for sports touched more than buildings and parks.
 He was, perhaps, best known for his devotion to the game and its athletes.
 From cockfighting to volleyball, Cruz was a tireless promoter of Puerto Rican sports.